Thomas Parry (Comptroller of the Household)

 Sir Thomas Parry (c.
 1515 – 15 December 1560) was a Comptroller of the Household to the English Queen Elizabeth I.

 He was knighted by Elizabeth at her accession in 1558, and held the offices of royal steward, Cofferer, Privy Counsellor, Comptroller of the Household (appointed November 1558), Master of the Court of Wards and Liveries (appointed 26 April 1559), Member of Parliament for Wallingford (elected 1547, 1552, 1555), Hertfordshire (elected 5 January 1558–9), and Lord Lieutenant of Berkshire (appointed 1559).

 Career

 Parry's father was Henry Vaughan of Tretower Court, Breconshire, Wales whose father, Sir Thomas Vaughan, had been knighted and later beheaded by King Richard III.

-He was a friend and kinsman of William Cecil, Lord Burghley, which may have afforded him his introduction to the court of King Edward VI.
+He was a friend and kinsman of Lord William Cecil of Burghley House, which may have afforded him his introduction to the court of King Edward VI.
 Parry was initially known as Thomas ap Harry (Thomas, son of Harry), later modified to Thomas Parry.
 He is first noticed attending Thomas Cromwell in 1536, having been employed with various tasks and responsibilities attached to the dissolution of monastic properties.

+Further on he was one of the Protestants that were allowed to attend Princess Elizabeth when Mary confined her to Hatfield House.
+Parry's account (as Elizabeth's cofferer) of her household expenses at Hatfield from October 1551 to September 1552 survives.
+When Elizabeth was lodged at Woodstock Palace in 1554, Parry paid the wages of her keeper Henry Bedingfield and his servants.